Confessions (Mimi Webb album): Promotion

-Singles

 "Mind Reader", the lead single from the album, was released on 2 May 2025.
 The album's second single, "Love Language", was released on 6 June 2025.
 The second single, "You Don't Look at Me the Same", was released on August 21.
-"I Met a Boy", followed shortly before the album's release, was accompanied by a music video directed by Avesta Keshtmand.
+"I Met a Boy" was accompanied by a music video directed by Avesta Keshtmand.

-Tour

-To support the album, Webb will embark on The Confessions Tour across the United Kingdom and Europe from September 29 to October 7, 2025, with Grace Gachot joining as the opening act for the UK and Ireland dates.
+To support the album, Webb embarked on the Confessions Tour across the United Kingdom and Europe from September 29 to October 7, 2025, with Grace Gachot joining as the opening act for the UK and Ireland dates.
+On 20 February 2026, a deluxe edition of the album was released, titled Confessions: An Unexpected Turn of Events; "Eyes Closed" served as the edition's lead single.

 Critical reception

-Dork described Confessions as a sharp and self-aware follow-up to Amelia, balancing playful, radio-ready pop anthems like "Love Language" and "Mind Reader" with vulnerable ballads such as "You Don't Look at Me the Same", ultimately portraying Webb as more honest and emotionally complex than before.
+Newton Felicity of Dork described Confessions as a sharp and self-aware follow-up to Amelia, balancing playful, radio-ready pop anthems like "Love Language" and "Mind Reader" with vulnerable ballads such as "You Don't Look at Me the Same", ultimately portraying Webb as more honest and emotionally complex than before.